nuclearace/CytubeBot/README.md

 - `$forecast (US zip code | city/town country) [tomorrow]` - Looks up forecast for that day, or if tomorrow is given, the next day.
 Requires [WeatherUnderground API key](http://www.wunderground.com/weather/api/)
 - `$choose (choice1 choice2...)` - Chooses a random item from the choices given.
 - `$translate [[bb] | [aa>bb] | [aa->bb]] string` -
-    Translates the given string from aa, which defaults to detecting the language, to bb, which defaults to en, using Microsoft Translate.
+    Translates the given string from aa, which defaults to detecting the language, to bb, which defaults to en, using Google Translate.
     The languages aa and bb must be specified as an ISO two letter language code.
-Requires Microsoft Translate api.
-See http://www.microsofttranslator.com/dev/ and http://msdn.microsoft.com/en-us/library/hh454950.aspx

 Custom Commands